timhealey3/RPG-Survival/README.md

 Setting: Britain 55 BC.

 Plot: Julius Ceasar invaded Britain with his Roman legion.
 You are one of his loyal soldiers, but in the chaos of the invasion you were lost.
-Survive alone as waves of enemies attack, and after many nights you will be reunited with the Roman legion.
+Survive alone as waves of enemies attack, and after 7 nights you will be reunited with your Roman legion.

 Items: Sword, Potions

-Chests: Store Items randomly around the map with stats that are equal to the chest level
+Chests: Store Items randomly around the map with stats that are equal to the chest level.
+Chests can be either opened or closed, once open they are empty and can not be opened or closed again.

 Abilities: Lightning bolt from Jupiter, Water wave from Neptune, Fury from Mars

-Stats: Sword has damage and durability. breaks at zero durability
+Stats: Player advances stats from getting better swords.
+Swords have two stats, durability and damage.
+Once durability hits zero, the sword breaks and is deleted.

-Player: Sword Attack, Health, Abilities, Movement, Equip Items, Use Items, Open Chests
+Player: Attack, Health, Abilities, Movement, Equip Items, Use Items, Interact (open chests)

 Enemy: Health, A* pathfinding, Spawn, Attack